jain-harshit03/jain-harshit03/README.md

 A dedicated and results-driven AI and Machine Learning student.
 I am proficient in a versatile set of programming languages, including Python, Java, and SQL, along with a comprehensive understanding of related technologies.
 My passion lies in leveraging these skills to tackle real-world challenges and contribute meaningfully to technological advancements.
 With a keen eye for identifying issues and a proactive approach to problem-solving, I am committed to driving innovation in the field of AI.
 My project portfolio reflects a strategic vision focused on addressing pressing issues and pushing the boundaries of modern technology.
 Actively engaged in the dynamic landscape of AI, I am eager to explore innovative applications that bring about positive changes in our daily lives, demonstrating a forward-thinking mindset and a commitment to making a lasting impact in the realm of artificial intelligence.

-*
-🌍
-  I'm based in Pune, India
+*  🌍 I'm based in Pune, India
-*
-🖥
-️  See my portfolio at [MyPortfolio](http://https://harshit-jain-portfolio1.netlify.app/)
+*  🖥 See my portfolio at [MyPortfolio](http://https://harshit-jain-portfolio1.netlify.app/)
-*
-✉️
-  You can contact me at [harshitjaintata@gmail.com](mailto:harshitjaintata@gmail.com)
+*  ✉️ You can contact me at [harshitjaintata@gmail.com](mailto:harshitjaintata@gmail.com)
 *  🧠 I'm learning Microservices
-*
-🤝
-  I'm open to collaborating on Projects
+*  🤝 I'm open to collaborating on Projects
-*
-⚡
-  Learning new things everyday.
+*  ⚡ Learning new things every day

 <a href="https://www.github.com/jain-harshit03" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/jain-harshit03?logo=github&style=for-the-badge&color=facc15&labelColor=000000" /></a>